-The table below also reflects these trends, with the addition of relative salary levels, from relatively low (blue) to relatively high (green).
+The table below also reflects these trends, with the addition of relative salary levels.
 Again, the region's strengths stand out in Management of Companies and Enterprises, Transportation & Warehousing, Manufacturing, and Finance & Insurance.

 Figure: Employment, Location Quotient, and Average Salaries by Sector